Astrophysical maser: Supernova remnants

 The 1720 MHz maser transition of hydroxide is known to be associated with supernova remnants that interact with molecular clouds.

 Extragalactic sources

 While some of the masers in star forming regions can achieve luminosities sufficient for detection from external galaxies (such as the nearby Magellanic Clouds), masers observed from distant galaxies generally arise in wholly different conditions.
 Some galaxies possess central black holes into which a disk of molecular material (about 0.5 parsec in size) is falling.
 Excitations of these molecules in the disk or in a jet can result in megamasers with large luminosities.
 Hydroxyl, water, and formaldehyde masers are known to exist in these conditions.

 Ongoing research

 Astronomical masers remain an active field of research in radio astronomy and laboratory astrophysics due, in part, to the fact that they are valuable diagnostic tools for astrophysical environments which may otherwise elude rigorous quantitative study and because they may facilitate the study of conditions which are inaccessible in terrestrial laboratories.
+A global collaboration called the Maser Monitoring Organisation, colloquially known as the M2O, are one prominent group of researchers in this discipline.